franalba-dev/SMXCloud/README.md

 ## 🗒️ Notes
 - In the futures days I will be uploading the guides that I made.
 - I made this project as a part of my final grade project, but I didn't have enough time to make it as well as I wanted.
 So I will be updating this project in my free time.
 - Right now, you can see the code and try to use the application, but it isn't recommended to use it in a real environment until the version 2.0, that may be the last version.
+- The order of the updates might change.
 - If you have any new idea, I will appreciate a lot that you share it with me.

 ## 🚀 Coming updates